 FanDuel offers a welcome bonus first bet of up to $1,000 refunded in bonus bet credits to welcome new users.
 A minimum $10 deposit is required.
 Bet credits will be sent out within 72 hours of a failed first wager and don’t need to be used in one lump sum.
 To sign up with FanDuel, click here.

 🥉 Caesars Sportsbook – Excellent Features for Arbitrage Bettors

 Since it acquired international sports betting company William Hill in 2021, Caesars sportsbook has catapulted itself onto the short list of top online sports betting sites for arbitrage bettors by consistently offering the best odds on one side, usually the underdog.

 With a layout designed for mobile, Caesars is available in 15 states and features 19 betting markets, frequent profit boost promos, and a favorites section, which comes in handy when attempting to place bets on two bookmakers simultaneously.

-Caesars is collecting its fair share of accounts by offering a risk-free first bet up to $1,250 refunded in a single free bet credit if the wager settles as a loss.
-The free bet credit will be applied within 48 hours and must be used within 14 days.
+Caesars is collecting its fair share of accounts by offering a first bet bonus of up to $1,250 refunded in a single bonus bet credit if the wager settles as a loss.
+The bonus credit will be applied within 48 hours and must be used within 14 days.
 Deposit at least $10 and use the Caesars promo code GUSAFULL to claim the bonus along with 1,000 reward points and 1,000 tier points, which can be used for comps on free play, hotel stays, dining, and more at more than 50 locations.
 To create an account, click here.